How to Get an Exit Visa Permit in India

 How to Obtain an Indian Exit Visa Permit

-Every year millions of international tourists and non-resident Indians arrive in India, down from about 18 million in 2019.
+Exit Visa Permit is a legal document issued by the Indian government to foreigners in India.
+Each year, millions of international tourists and non-resident Indians arrive in India, down from about 18 million in 2019.
 In 2020, the coronavirus pandemic heavily affected the tourism sector globally.
 IGI (Indira Gandhi International) Airport in Delhi received over 3 million tourists in 2020.

-If any foreign national visits India on any E-visa for more than 180 days continuously, they will need to register their Indian Visa with the Foreign Regional Registration Office (FRRO) within 14 days of Arrival in India.
-If you have Overstayed in India due to the loss of your Passport/Visa and overstay in India, you will need an Exit Visa Permit to leave the country.
+As per a Times of India report, more than 40,000 foreign nationals overstayed in India after the expiry of their Indian visas in 2020.
+If any foreign national visits India on any e-visa for more than 180 days continuously, they will need to register their Indian visa with the Foreign Regional Registration Office (FRRO) within 14 days of arrival in India.
+If you have overstayed in India due to the loss of your passport/visa, you will need an Exit Visa Permit to leave the country.
+An Exit Visa Permit is a legal document issued by the Foreign Regional Registration Office that allows foreigners to go to India.

 How to Apply for an Exit Visa Permit